Dionne Bunsha: Journalism

-Bunsha was a prominent journalist in India, mostly in the 1990s and 2000s, exposing suicide deaths among farmers, religious strife in India, human rights, threats to the Indian environment and a range of other crucial issues.
+Bunsha was a journalist in India, mostly in the 1990s and 2000s, exposing suicide deaths among Indian farmers, religious strife in India, human rights, threats to the Indian environment and a range of other crucial issues.
 She worked for The Times of India from 1995 to 1999, and then Frontline magazine from 2001 to 2008.
 Her published articles are on human rights, politics, wildlife conservation and climate change.
-More recently she has written for the Guardian, and the Toronto Star.
-She authored the prizewinning book, Scarred: Experiments with Violence in Gujarat (2006).
+She authored the book, Scarred: Experiments with Violence in Gujarat (2006).

 Awards

 She was awarded two of the Ramnath Goenka Excellence in Journalism Awards in 2006-2007 for 'Environmental Reporting' and 'Books (Non-Fiction)', presented by the President of India A. P. J. Kalam; the International Federation of Journalists (IFJ) Journalism for Tolerance Prize for South Asia in 2005; the Sanskriti Award for Journalism in 2003; and the People's Union for Civil Liberties Human Rights Award in 2003.